RomainDeleat-besson/CBCT_seg/README.md

 output: 2D .png slices from the scans

-Takes a single image or a directory, performs contrast adjustment and deconstructs the 3D scan into 2D slices
+Takes a single image or a directory, performs contrast adjustment and deconstructs the 3D scan into 2D slices of the specified size.

 ```
 usage: preprocess.py [-h] (--image IMAGE | --dir DIR)